Pacific Steam Whaling Co. Bonehouse

 Open Access Data

 The raw data files for this project are available for download from the archive repository.
 Scans are .las file format.
 Please download the metadata template to access metadata associated with each file.
 All data is published under the Attribution-Non-Commercial Creatives Common License CC BY-NC 4.0 and we would ask that you acknowledge this repository in any research that results from the use of these data sets.
 Please be aware that this data set contains the unregistered east and west wings to the main Bonehouse scans.
+The data can be viewed and manipulated in CloudCompare an opensource software.

 The architectural drawings below were created by Elizabeth Cook, a student in the School of Architecture, Planning and Landscape (SAPL) at the University of Calgary.
 The drawings were created in Autodesk Revit BIM software using the point clouds captured by the Z+F 5010X and Leica BLK360 scanners.
 Building Information Modeling (BIM) involves the generation and management of digital representations of the physical and functional characteristics of spaces.
 We are currently exploring how BIM can be linked with heritage strategies currently used to manage the historic buildings at Pauline Cove – especially in light of current climate change impacts.